openlilylib/scholarly/editorial-functions/README.md

-To alter the effects of different types, use `\setOption` followed by *all* options for that type (even those not changed - because this utility does not keep track of what has been previously for the option set once it is redefined). `\registerOption` should not be used to alter the built-in typ
+To alter the effects of different types, use `\setOption` followed by *all* options for that type (even those not changed - because this utility does not keep track of what has been previously for the option set once it is redefined). `\registerOption` should not be used to alter the built-in type.

 ```lilypond
 \setOption scholarly.editorial.functions.addition